-Before making a formal mortgage application, it’s worth researching and reading reviews of the many lenders out there on the market – including our reviews of top mortgage lenders, such as Quicken Loans and J.G.
-Wentworth, and of online mortgage marketplaces, such as Lending Tree and Bills.com.
+Before making a formal mortgage application, it’s worth researching and reading reviews of the many lenders out there on the market – including our reviews of top mortgage lenders, such as Quicken Loans and Freedom Mortgage, and of online mortgage marketplaces, such as Lending Tree and Bills.com.
 A good mortgage lender will take care of its customers and will not engage in the illegal practice of mortgage discrimination.

 You should also check that your chosen lender is committed to federal anti-discrimination laws.
 Most good lenders announce this in the disclosures section of their website.
 The selection of great lenders who are committed to fair practices is vast, so ask around and check out these reviews for more information.